michaelandrefraniatte/michaelandrefraniatte/README.md

 ﻿
-I don't allow any use of my source codes and my works, I only allow my sponsors to use built of my works privately.
+I don't allow any use of my source codes and my works, I only allow my sponsors to use privately my builts.
 https://github.com/sponsors/michaelandrefraniatte

 I retain all rights to my source codes and no one may reproduce, distribute, or create derivative works from my works.